Education and Grants Consultant

 Ron has been recognized for his work within the San Francisco/Bay Area community as well as for his work as an educator, having been the recipient of several awards which includes the 2006 Steve Holeman Award for Excellence in the field of Educational Equity presented by the Western Association of Educational Opportunity Personnel (WESTOP), and the Asian Pacific American Heritage Month’s “Local Hero Award” in 2000 sponsored by KQED-TV San Francisco and Union Bank of California.

+Recently, Ron was appointed to the City of San Jose's Arts Commission.
 Presently, Ron volunteers his time as the administrator of the Santa Clara Valley Chapter of the Filipino American National Historical Society (FANHS) in San Jose, California, the eighth chapter out of 28 chapters nationwide of the Filipino American National Historical Society (FANHS).
 Ron also serves on the advisory board of the San Francisco Filipino-American Jazz Festival, is a trustee on the national board of FANHS, and serves on the community advisory boards of De Anza College and Mission College's Asian American Native American Pacific Islander Serving Institution (AANAPISI) Project.

 Areas of Expertise and Practice: Nonprofit management and organization; grant writing and research; educational equity; cultural competency; diversity issues; Filipino-American history and research; youth leadership development and advocacy; legislation and policy issues related to access to higher education opportunities for low-income, first generation college youth; Asian Pacific Islander (API) political and civic engagement, and the performing arts (comedy, dance, film, theater, and music).